 Anyone who’s walked the streets of New York knows that there’s one dominant color on the fashion pallet.
 Yes, black.
 Tried and true, here are the reasons why New Yorkers’ favorite color is the darkest of them all.

-No, New Yorkers don’t dress in black because they are in mourning of all their free time lost at the office, (although that may play a part of it).
+No, New Yorkers don’t dress in black because they’re in mourning of all their free time lost at the office, (although that may play a part of it).
 According to the New York Times, New Yorkers became associated with wearing black during the 70s and 80s when different “fashion tribes” began experimenting with different styles.
-So not only were artists, people in the fashion industry and the cultural elite downtown dressing in black, but also business people and Jack and Jane from uptown were sporting the monochrome look.
+Not only were artists, and edgier groups of people downtown dressing in black, but business people from uptown were also sporting the monochrome look.

 Are you a fan of the all black everything look?